 - Pluto is also direct all month in Capricorn at the twenty-first degree.

 Overall this is, to borrow a phrase, a bonzer time to make goals and set deadlines.
-Everything is working on your behalf to declare what you want and then proceed to go for it.
-We are still working within the Solstice chart that tells us that women will have the upper hand in negotiations and a lot of momentum on their side.
-Mars in Aries in the seventh house right now, is suggesting that they may overplay their hand (square Venus), but for the most part the force is with you and particularly favoring new opportunities.
+Everything is working on your behalf so declare what you want and then go for it.
+We are still working within the Solstice chart that tells us that women will have the upper hand in negotiations and have a lot of momentum on their side.
+Mars is in Aries, the seventh house right now, and suggesting that they may overplay their hand (because energetic Mars square acquisitive Venus), but for the most part the force is with you and particularly favors new opportunities.
 Go for it.

 The Chinese New Year will begin on February 16 initiating the Year of the Pig.

 Omaha, Nebraska in 1911, the county-seat of Douglas county was also the largest city in the state.
 It is situated on the Western bank of the Missouri river, about 20 m. above the mouth of the Platte.
 Its Pop.
 (1880) was 30,518, in (1890) 66,536, and by (1900) 102,555.
 In 1910, according to the U.S. census, the population was 124,096.